kamahen/pykythe/README.md

 Pykythe works with [underhood](https://github.com/TreeTide/underhood) to allow source code browsing.
 A rough outline of how to set up the servers in the Makefile rule `run-underhood-all` (after running `add-index-pykythe` or `make-tables` to set up the serving tables).

 ### Browsing with the Kythe browser

 The Kythe browser is obsolete and unsupported by the Kythe team.
-The "underhood" browser uses the Kyth server (which is still supported) with a new front-end.
+The "underhood" browser uses the Kythe server (which is still supported) with a new front-end.
-Alternatively, an experimental source browser is included in `pykythe`.
+Alternatively, an experimental source browser is included in `pykythe` (see above: "Experimental source browser").

 ## Competition